sbkumar1/x9115SHA/Project 8/Readme.md

 #####4.
 The choice of algorithm often results on the models.
 So, the results concluded would always be with respect to the model used.
 This cannot be used to predict performance of an algorithm on any other non-similar model.

 ##Future Work
 #####1.
-The experiment was run on only one model, running the experiment on multiple models would help us achieve better conclusive results.
+The experiment was run on only one model, running the experiment on multiple models would help us achieve better conclusive results in terms of ranking the models.
 #####2.
-Comparison techniques other than binary domination can be used compare between models.
+Better comparison techniques than binary domination can be used compare between models.
 #####3.
-Different values of mutation and crossover can be tried
+Different values of mutation and crossover can be tried to see if the result of an algorithm improves.
 #####4.
 Experiment can be run for more number of iterations.
 #####5.
-We can try to find the runtime of each of this algorithm when the candidate set is much higher value than one now.
+Runtime and Optimality are two important criterion when selecting an algorithm in real world for a particular model.
+We can try to find out runtime  for each of these algorithms.

+## Runnning Instructions
+######1.
+On a ubuntu 14.04 machine please copy all the code in home directory.
+######2.
+Please give executable permission to "run.py".
+######3.
+Run the file using command "python run.py".